Staging Environment: Content and features may be unstable or change without notice.

 GHSA-ff2w-cq2g-wv5f

-Netty 4.1.43.Final allows HTTP Request Smuggling because it mishandles Transfer-Encoding whitespace (such as a [space]Transfer-Encoding:chunked line) and a later Content-Length header.
+HTTP Request Smuggling in Netty Netty 4.1.43.Final allows HTTP Request Smuggling because it mishandles Transfer-Encoding whitespace (such as a [space]Transfer-Encoding:chunked line) and a later Content-Length header.
 This issue exists because of an incomplete fix for CVE-2019-16869.

 1:4.1.48-4+deb11u2

-Affected by 1 other vulnerability.
+Affected by 6 other vulnerabilities.

 Aliases: